Superb Advantages of Online Forms and Form Builders in the Digital Age

 Well, this issue can be addressed in many ways, most of which aren't even possible in conventional form-making, and all of which are way better handled with a good form-builder.

 A good example would be "conditional logic", which isn't practical on a paper form anyway.

-The basic idea is that you create a form, or add an element to it, that follows a pre-defined pattern depending on how previous questions were answered.
+The idea is that you create a form that follows a pre-defined pattern depending on how previous questions were answered.

 It works like "if this, then that, but if that, then this".
 Yeah, well, if that looks confusing, no worries.
-I won't of course pass without an example, a very simple one.
+I won't pass without an example, a very simple one.

-Suppose you prepare an event registration form (RSVP).
-You ask the obvious question "Will you be attending?".
+Suppose you prepare an event registration form.
+You ask "Will you be attending?".
 Then, you ask "How many guests will you bring?"

-All good, but, the second question is irrelevant to someone who answers "No" to the first one.
+All good, but, the second question is irrelevant to someone who answers "No" to the first question.